-New services and products were developed

 The advertisement video streaming to a dedicated IP address which is assumed to be the address corresponding to a screen on a bus stop is achieved.
 The delays of the arriving bus lines to a bus stop are collected from the common open database, where this data is provided by Verisun, then the streaming list to that bus stop is organized according to both arriving lines (cause the customer might want to show the advertisement for the passengers of a specific bus line) and available time to play (there should be different length video contents in streaming in case of the changes -Gerade Software also added city advertorial server to the video advertorial server and new services and sub products were developed to enrich media broadcasting.
 Introducing new servers to the system gained interoperable and optimised mechanism between devices that needs to work together in a synchronized way and concurrently.